sb1752/rust-bitcoin-tx-parser/README.md

 ### Testing

-Raw transactions are placed in the `tests/transactions` folder The expected parsed responses are placed in the `tests/expected` folder Can run tests to confirm that raw transactions are properly parsed with:
+Raw transactions are placed in the `tests/transactions` folder.
+The expected parsed responses are placed in the `tests/expected` folder.
+Can run tests to confirm that raw transactions are properly parsed with:
 ```
 cargo test
 ```